 I found that if you are using a spiralizer, the thicker the carrot the better; it made it much easier.

 If you don’t have a spiralizer, don’t worry about it.
 You absolutely don’t need it in this instance.
-A mandolin will do just fine.
+A peeler or mandolin will do just fine.

 After the debacle of cutting the carrots, the work is done for you.
 All of the ingredients (minus the cheese) are mixed together in one big serving bowl and then marinating for a bit.